doctest/doctest/doc/markdown/roadmap.md

     - also look into similar Xcode integration - https://github.com/philsquared/Catch/pull/454
 - ability to provide a temp folder that is cleared between each test case
 - ability to make the framework not capture unexpected exceptions - as requested [here](https://github.com/onqtam/doctest/issues/12#issuecomment-235334585)
+- rework the examples folder - so the test runner is compiled only a few times - CI builds take a ton of time!

 ### Things that are very unlikely to enter the roadmap: